Skip to main content

 Interpretation

-• Compared with RDV alone, BAR plus RDV reduced recovery time and improved clinical status, particularly for patients who received HFNC oxygen or NIV at baseline.
+• Compared with RDV alone, BAR plus RDV reduced recovery time and improved clinical status, particularly for patients who were receiving HFNC oxygen or NIV at baseline.

 ACTT-4: Double-Blind, Placebo-Controlled, Randomized Trial of Remdesivir With Baricitinib Versus Dexamethasone for Hospitalized Patients Requiring Supplemental Oxygen in Japan, Mexico, Singapore, South Korea, and the United States5